ArslanS1997/AISQLTrainer/frontend/README.md

 ## API Integration

-The frontend integrates with the SQL Tutor AI backend through:
+The frontend integrates with the SQL Trainer AI backend through:
 - Schema generation and validation
 - Question generation based on topic/difficulty
 - SQL query execution and validation